 Why This Matters

-Cognitive science didn't emerge from a single discipline—it was built by pioneers who asked fundamental questions about minds, machines, and the nature of thought itself.
+Cognitive science didn't emerge from a single discipline.
+It was built by pioneers who asked fundamental questions about minds, machines, and the nature of thought itself.
 When you study these scientists, you're tracing the intellectual DNA of the field: computational theories of mind, language acquisition debates, decision-making models, and the architecture of cognition.
-The exam will test whether you understand not just who said what, but how their ideas connect, conflict, and build upon each other.

 Don't fall into the trap of memorizing names and dates in isolation.
 You're being tested on the theoretical frameworks these thinkers introduced and how those frameworks explain cognitive phenomena.
-Ask yourself: What problem was each scientist trying to solve?
+For each scientist, ask yourself: What problem were they trying to solve?
 How did their approach differ from what came before?
-When you can answer those questions, you'll be ready for any FRQ that asks you to compare perspectives or apply theories to new scenarios.
+When you can answer those questions, you'll be ready for any prompt that asks you to compare perspectives or apply theories to new scenarios.

 Foundations of Computation and Mind